© 1996 Bernard SUZANNE Last updated February 15, 2026

 Acknowledgement

-This site on Plato and his dialogues was made possible by the suggestion and encouragement the author received, and continues receiving, from Anthony F. Beavers, Associate Professor of Philosophy and Religion at the University of Evansville, Indiana, who accepted to host these pages for more than five years (May, 1996 to September, 2001) on one of the servers of the Internet Applications Laboratory (IALab) he founded and heads at the University of Evansville.
-Among many projects of the IALab, Tony is developing his own site on Plato, called "Exploring Plato's Dialogues : A Virtual Learning Environment on the World-Wide Web".
+This site on Plato and his dialogues was made possible by the suggestion and encouragement the author received from Anthony F. Beavers, at that time Associate Professor of Philosophy and Religion at the University of Evansville, Indiana, who accepted to host these pages for more than five years (May, 1996 to September, 2001) on one of the servers of the Internet Applications Laboratory (IALab) he founded and headed at the University of Evansville.
+Among many projects of the IALab, Tony was developing his own site on Plato, called "Exploring Plato's Dialogues : A Virtual Learning Environment on the World-Wide Web".

 Plato and his dialogues : Home - Biography - Works and links to them - History of interpretation - New hypotheses - Map of dialogues : table version or non tabular version.
 Tools : Index of persons and locations - Detailed and synoptic chronologies - Maps of Ancient Greek World.
 Site information : About the author - Map of the site